nondejus/AwesomeUnityCommunity/README.md

 * [UnityGetComponentAutoInjector](https://github.com/jinnin0105/UnityGetComponentAutoInjector) - Unity GetComponent Auto Injector.
 * [UnityNonNull](https://github.com/ulrikdamm/UnityNonNull) - [NonNull] attribute to fields and classes in Unity.
 * [UnityCompactFieldAttribute](https://github.com/AnomalousUnderdog/UnityCompactFieldAttribute) - Lets each property label have their own width, to prevent the labels from getting cut off.
+* [SetProperty](https://github.com/gucheng0712/SetProperty) - A PropertyAttribute/PropertyDrawer combination that allows for properties in Unity.

 ### Frameworks <a name="frameworks"></a>